solutions-for-realvalue/NoteMindAI/README.md

 ## 📜 License

-This project is licensed under the [MIT License](https://opensource.org/license/mit/).
+This project is licensed under the [GNU General Public License v3.0](https://github.com/solutions-for-realvalue/NoteMindAI/blob/main/LICENSE).
 See the LICENSE file for more details.